Cube-OS/cubeOS/docs/obc-docs/iobc/installing-linux-iobc.rst

 .. note::

-    Once Kubos Linux has been initially installed, future releases of the device tree can be installed using the :ref:`upgrade-installation` process with a `kpack-nor-*.itb` file, rather than by manual flashing.
+    Once CubeOS Linux has been initially installed, future releases of the device tree can be installed using the :ref:`upgrade-installation` process with a `kpack-nor-*.itb` file, rather than by manual flashing.